MartinLocher/carcounter/README.md

 In order to compile the assembler files you need to follow this tutorial https://github.com/duff2013/arduino_ulp which is working like a charme and will propeller the ESP into another level.
 Thanks for that duff !

 Depending on the location per entry lane and exit lane one LoraNode is needed.
 Per node typically we are in the range of arround 50 €.
-A low cost LoraGateway below 200 €.
-AWS ressources will end up 10 € per month.
+A low cost LoraGateway is well below 200 €.
+AWS ressources will end up max.
+10 € per month.
 So we are talking about a one time invest of 100 € per parking area and 200 € for the gateway with a reoccuring cost of 10 € per month.